Print

 Description

+This lemongrass and ginger cauliflower soup is comforting nourishing, and perfect for pairing with your favorite bread!
 The combination of coconut milk, roasted cauliflower, shallots, lime, and lemongrass give this vegan soup recipe a Thai-inspired vibe.
-It’s comforting, nourishing, and perfect for pairing with your favorite bread!
+Everything is blended together to ensure a super creamy soup.

 Ingredients